imjustagoodperson/ANTI-MIC-BREAK/README.md

 # ----------------------------- LOGS --------------------------

-# AUDIO SUBSYSTEM WILL NOW AUTOMATICALLY SET TO "LEGACY" WHEN THE PLUGINS ENABLED | 10.13.25
+# AUDIO SUBSYSTEM WILL NOW AUTOMATICALLY BE SET TO "LEGACY" WHEN THE PLUGINS ENABLED | 10.13.25

 # FIXED PATCH NOT WORKING IF AUDIO SUBSYSTEM ISN'T SET TO "LEGACY" | 10.13.25